Churn is part of every business, especially in the SaaS world. If a customer disengages with your brand, should you give up and let them walk away?

 How many times have you signed up for a new service, only to forget about it days later?

 You’re not alone.
-We, humans, love novelty.
+As humans, we love novelty.
 We’re constantly looking for the latest gadget, cars, and yes—software!
 It’s easier than ever to sign up for a new and shiny SaaS product and forget it ever existed in one week.

 This is where a product update comes into play.
-Bluehost lets users know what’s up and coming with an update email.
+Bluehost lets users know what’s on the horizon with an update email.

 Updates are great at keeping users in the loop.
-But what if there was a way to personalize even further?
+But you can take it one step further with even deeper personalization.

 GrooveHQ followed up with every customer who requested a “Snooze/Follow up” feature in the email above.